 Lily turf (Liriope spp.)
 The grass-like foliage of lily turf is a nice vertical accent in the shade garden and can even handle the dry shade at the base of trees.
 While it will grow in sun, too, it is less likely to spread rampantly in the shade.
 We like Liriope muscari, which we find better behaved than L. spicata.

 Spurge (Pachysandra spp.): Pachysandra can take nearly full shade.
 The shiny leaves of Japanese spurge (Pachysandra terminalis; shown below) lend it a formal look, especially when used en masse.
 Be aware that it’s prone to scale and fungal blight.
-If you can find it, try our lovely, native Pachysandra procumbens instead.
+Or consider our native Pachysandra procumbens instead.

 The Hit List

 Some extremely common ground covers should be taken out of circulation completely.
-While there are no bad plants, only misplaced ones, we find that these are always misplaced when used in residential Indiana gardens.
+While there are no bad plants, only misplaced ones, these are always misplaced when used in residential Indiana gardens.
+All four are on the Indiana invasive species list.

 English ivy (Hedera helix): While an ivy-covered cottage sounds romantic, in reality that ivy is steadily pulling the mortar right out from between your bricks.
-In addition, English ivy has been classified as an invasive plant in Indiana.
+It’s classified as a medium invasive plant on the Indiana invasive species list.
 If you already have it, keep it in bounds with regular trimming and edging.
 If you don’t, don’t plant it.

 Snow on the mountain/bishop’s weed (Aegopodium podagraria): Whether you have the straight green version (bishop’s weed) or the white-and-green variegated one (snow on the mountain), this plant is aggressive.
 While not technically invasive, it will grow with abandon, eventually smothering the plants around it and then making forays elsewhere in the garden.

 Wintercreeper (Euonymus fortunei): With its shiny green leaves on tough stems, this is an attractive, tough ground cover.
 In fact, it’s so tough it will eventually muscle out all plants in its vicinity, smother trees, and possibly consume small pets.
-It’s also on the Indiana invasive species list.
+It’s classified as highly invasive.